 Cancer is a disease in which cells the in your body grow abnormally, and skin cancer is the most prevalent and preventable form of cancer in the United States.
-Whether you’ve experienced overexposure to ultraviolet light from the sun or artificial sources like tanning beds, call or make an appointment online today with Dr. Erin Ducharme, MD at Ducharme Dermatology, Inc. in Clive, Iowa, to get tested for skin cancer.
+Whether you’ve experienced overexposure to ultraviolet light from the sun or artificial sources like tanning beds, call or make an appointment online today with Dr. Erin Ducharme, MD at Ducharme Dermatology, Inc. in Clive and Greater Des Moines Area, Iowa, to get tested for skin cancer.

 There are three main types of skin cancer: